mikependon/RepoDB/README.md

 This refers to “how well-managed” RepoDb uses the computer memory when manipulating the objects all throughout the cycle of the operations.

 > RepoDb caches the “already-extracted” object properties, mappings and SQL statements and reusing them throughout the process of transformations and executions.
 It helps eliminate the creation of unnecessary objects that leads to a low memory consumption.

+## Scenarios and Use Cases

+Below are the important scenarios and use cases RepoDb is addressing.

+#### We usually used a micro-ORM

+If the *performance* is a big factor.
+The drawback is that, we are always required to write raw-SQLs.
+RepoDb solves this drawback by having a *very-fast* and *efficient* fluent methods.

+> In addition, it can do all the things what a micro-ORM usually do.

+#### We usually used a macro-ORM

+If the *feature* is a big factor.
+The drawbacks are:
+- Difficult to setup at the beginning.
+- Slow in performance.
+- Inefficient memory management.
+- Uncontrollable SQL generations.

+RepoDb has the necessary operations from the macro-ORMs, enough for the developers do do what they usually do with macro-ORMs (ie: *Fluent Calls*, *Batch Operations* and *Type-Field Mappings*).
+The operations' performance and efficiency is identical to micro-ORMs.
+It can be used right-away after the installation.

+> In addition, some special features were introduced (ie: *StatementBuilder*, *Bulk Operations*, *Trace*, *2nd-Layer Cache*) which are very useful in micro-development.

 ## Community